22.214.171.124 Restitution payments - Netherlands

 Dutch - Maror Fund

-Dutch - Maror Fund payment to Jewish survivors of World War II who resided in the Netherlands during World War II or to their widow or widower or their child/ren if the survivor died after V-E Day of World War II.
-Payment is a section 8(11) exempt lump sum from 6 November 2002.
+Dutch - Maror Fund payments to Jewish survivors of WW2 who resided in the Netherlands during WW2 or to their widow or widower or their child/ren if the survivor died after V-E Day of WW2 are exempt income under section 8(8)(n) of the SSAct.